 Lord Brynner also came to Montreal at one point, I believe it was in 1971-72.
 He saw that I had a band—at the time I had a big band—and asked me to help him with the arrangements.
 So I arranged the music for an album which was launched at the Constellation Hotel in Montreal.
 Unfortunately, I didn’t get paid.
 He gave me a bounced check.
 In those days, I was in the music union, so I went and asked them what could be done.
 And they said all they could do was to put him on the black list.
 They didn’t even try to get the money to pay my musicians.

 I also remember Lord Brynner trying to sue the C.B.C.
-Radio for having a series called Rich Man, Poor Man, which he claimed was his title.
+Radio for running a series called Rich Man, Poor Man, which he claimed was his title.
 But it never materialized.
 He couldn’t sue them for that, of course.

 Was it a tough decision to move to Canada?